-- concerns are raised by parents/carers, teachers, the child's previous school or other nursery settings - Tracking of attainment indicates a lack of progress, slow progress or low achievement - There is a change in the child's behaviour - A child asks for more help frequently - There is an external referral from a Health Care Professional
+- concerns are raised by parents/carers, teachers, the child's previous school or other nursery settings. - Tracking of attainment indicates a lack of progress, slow progress or low achievement. - There is a change in the child's behaviour. - A child asks for more help frequently. - There is an external referral from a Specialist or Health Professional.

 It is our aim to identify any child with SEND as early as possible.
-The SENCo teaches in Early Years once a week, to support early identification.
+The SENCo will spend time in classrooms, observing children and talking with staff and parents.